AndersDeath/diary2/000-current.md

 # 22 June - Thursday - Yerevan - 266 day of immigration

 I got a rejection from yesterdays interviwe. this is sad.
 I didn't do anything good.
 I also had another two interivews today.
 The first company was just a piece of shit.
 The another one looks very serious.
+I like it really.